Special Religious Education in New South Wales, Australia: Controversies

 There has been an ongoing debate surrounding SRE on whether it should be happening in schools.

 Catherine Byrne, wrote for the ABC in 2010 about SRE providing religious groups with the ability "to use this access privilege to enter public schools and spend an hour each week delivering content that is important to them ... to deliver such instruction so freely, unhindered by government regulation".
 Additionally, a survey was taken in 2010 stating that "70 percent of parents and educators felt that SRE delivered important lessons in values".
 The other side of the argument shares that SRE is giving Christianity an advantage, plus parents are concerned with discrimination and segregation.

-Chris Ashton claimed that SRE is called "special" rather than "general" religious education due to it being limited in its participation.

 The CEO of Christian SRE, Murray Norman has argued for continuing to have scripture classes in schools.
 He has stated it is an opportunity where students can learn about the faith of their parents and which they want their children to grow in, and such faith includes values and morals.
 Some people have disagreed with Norman's statements.
 Parents have expressed concerns such as about SRE occupying class time for teaching other, considered-more-important topics.

 The NSW Teachers' Federation has said "teachers had concerns about the 'dead time' for students who chose not to attend scripture".
 Cathy Byrne addresses that the debate on SRE in schools needs to take into consideration all factors of religion being taught and that people need to think about the ways in which we maybe able to improve SRE.